dotnet/docs-maui/docs/user-interface/controls/datepicker.md

    ```

 This configuration ensures that the <xref:Microsoft.Maui.Controls.DatePicker> will display date formats, months, and days according to the user's locale, significantly enhancing the app's usability and accessibility across different regions.

+For more information about localization in .NET MAUI apps, see [Localization](~/fundamentals/localization.md).